 2. Complex processes

-In B2C web stores, individuals make purchases, all of whom have the same legal conditions.
-This means B2C web stores can easily offer purchases on account and other BNPL solutions to all customers.
-In contrast, a B2B web store that wants to provide BNPL to as many potential buyers as possible must serve up to 14 different types of company structures have to be served.
+In B2C online stores, individuals make purchases, all of whom have the same legal conditions.
+This means B2C online stores can easily offer purchases on account and other BNPL solutions to all customers.
+In contrast, a B2B online store that wants to provide BNPL to as many potential buyers as possible must serve up to 14 different types of company structures have to be served.

-As already mentioned, B2B orders usually involve significantly higher purchase amounts.
-Accordingly, high purchase limits must also be guaranteed – for business customers, this can mean >100,00 euros per order.
+As already mentioned, B2B trade orders usually involve significantly higher purchase amounts.
+Accordingly, high purchase limits must also be guaranteed – for trade customers, this can mean >100,00 pounds per order.

 The manual accounting effort associated with offering BNPL payment methods to business customers is significantly higher in B2B.
 According to a survey of financial experts, 50% of B2B companies spend up to 10 hours per month managing payments – time they could also invest elsewhere on other important business priorities.
 And that's just the time spent on payments.
 There are also other operational tasks like setting up accounts for business customers and performing identity and credit checks that require time, effort and resources.